 • Increasing the amount of funds available to candidates to $151,000 for the primary election and $189,000 for the general election

-City Council candidates will also need to meet a lower aggregate qualifying threshold of $11,400, down from $25,000, in order to become eligible to receive matching funds.
-This important reform lowers the barriers that prevent grassroots candidates from running for office and makes the matching funds program more accessible than ever.
+City Council candidates are also now required to meet a lower aggregate qualifying threshold of $11,400, down from $25,000, in order to become eligible to receive matching funds.
+This important reform has lowered the barriers that prevent grassroots candidates from running for office and has made the matching funds program more accessible than ever.

-The newly improved Los Angeles’ public financing program will help a wider range of candidates from all backgrounds and perspectives to receive matching funds and run campaigns for citywide and council offices.
-The changes will also incentivize candidates to communicate to a broader and diverse set of constituents rather than just the wealthy.
-Our new super match public financing program will pave the path for a city government that better reflects the diversity of Los Angeles and represents the needs of all Angelenos.
+The Los Angeles’ public financing program has led to a wider range of candidates from all backgrounds and perspectives receiving matching funds and running campaigns for citywide and council offices.
+The changes have also incentivized candidates to communicate to a broader and more diverse set of constituents rather than just the wealthy.
+This super match public financing program has paved the path for a city government that better reflects the diversity of Los Angeles and represents the needs of all Angelenos.
 By reducing the influence of private money in our elections system, more kinds of people from all walks of life and political perspectives can run for and win office.

 For more information on the program, visit ethics.lacity.org.